SiFTW/patientMutationModelling/README.md

 The goal of this repository is to provide the quickest way to generate patient-specific modelling preditions as published in [Norris <i>et al.</i> 2024](https://mitchell.science/publication/patient-specific-computational-models-predict-prognosis-in-b-cell-lymphoma-by-quantifying-pro-proliferative-and-anti-apoptotic-signatures-from-genetic-sequencing-data/).

+This should let you load in new datasets and ask new questions either in B-cell lymphoma or new diseases.
 ### Installation

 This guide is only tested on Ubuntu but likely works on any unix-like operating system.